maryzhao0111/255_project/_posts/2023-05-24-c-international.md

 But fear not, because there’re solutions!

 Some handy techniques can become your best friends.
 Tools that have a translation function like **online dictionaries**, **Google Translator**, and **ChatGPT** can help you understand English content better and also assist you in writing properly in English.
-Tools like **Grammarly** make sure your writing is mistake-free.
+Tools like **Grammarly** aim to make sure your writing is mistake-free.
 But be critical, these techniques are not always correct.

 Just remember, while these tools are helpful, they should only be used as **assistants**. *Don’t use AI (like ChatGPT) to generate ideas for you.* It’s cheating and **plagiarism**, and it’s harmful to your own growth!